XiaozhouCui/re-store/walk-through.md

 - In Startup.cs, update the `services.AddDbContext()` by adding `opt.UseNpgsql()`
 - Remove the _Migrations_ folder completely, as they were for SQLite
 - Create a clean migration: `dotnet ef migrations add PostgresInitial -o Data/Migrations`
-- Run the migration `dotnet watch run`, everything should work as before
+- Run the migration `dotnet watch run`, all seed data will be loaded into the postgres in docker

 ### Setup Heroku